Linux

 You can find those by using your browser and go to /carddav/addressbooks/<ADDRESSBOOK> or /caldav/calendars/<CALENDAR>

-On Debian based distributions you can install the Group Office Assistant.
+On Debian based distributions you can install the Group Office Assistant via our APT repository.
+Take the following steps:

 First add our APT repository: